ndori/RxLoading/README.md

 	 - And even more fine grained options...

 ## **Download**
-make sure you are using jcneter as a repository
+make sure you are using jcenter as a repository
 ```groovy
 dependencies {
   compile 'com.ndori.rxloading:rxloading:0.9'